blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 - DC 16: Drawing his symbol creates a magical eye for him to see through
 1. Cavil Tarro's guide to Bimros: Make an investigation check
 - DC 5: God of law, symbol is an arrow turned upward and to the right
-- DC 7: Created humans to rule fields, dwarves for mountains, elves for forests
+- DC 7: Created humans in his image
 - DC 10: Demands followers follow laws of their society
 - DC 12: Demands forgiveness granted to criminals that repent and atone
 - DC 14: Rewards executing criminals lawfully in his name and offering their